AdobeDocs/target-learn.en/help/mobile-v4/overview.md

 * The search results screen loads a Target location and displays banners based off a JSON offer loaded from the Target server.
 ![We.Travel app with Target serving a banner](assets/travel_app2.jpg)

-## Use a Prefetch "Blocking" Request
+## Use a Prefetch "Blocking" Location Call

 Configuring Target methods as prefetch "blocking" requests provides two main benefits: